When and where?

-The gaping digital gender gap in South Asia is now widely recognized to be at least partly a result of prevailing gender norms in the region.
+The gaping digital gender gap in South Asia is now widely recognised to be at least partly a result of prevailing gender norms in the region.
 The desire to tightly control women’s sexuality and sexual expression, in particular, is an essential element of the reproduction of systems of oppression that

 • have led to restrictions on access to technology and online privacy for women and people who do not define their genders as singularly male;

 • have put the blame on them for technology-enabled violence committed against them;

 • have been used to justify censorship and new forms of surveillance.